-Use the commands Analysis.Control Object, Analysis.Optimization Target, or the speed buttons Select Control Object [15], Select Optimization Target [15], to set up Optimization mode or to change their settings.

-First, place the voltage, current, impedance or power meter(s) onto the schematic to represent the Optimization Targets.
-Click on the Select Optimization Target speed button or select the Analysis.
-Optimization Target menu item.
-A special cursor will appear in the schematic editor window, waiting for you to identify the meter.
+Use the commands Analysis.Control Object, Analysis.Optimization Target, or the speed buttons Select Control Object , Select cursor will appear in the schematic editor window, waiting for you to identify the meter.
 Should you need more meters to represent the optimization targets, repeat the procedure above for the other meters.